Having a strong chest (pectoral muscles) is one of the most desirable physical trait there is (especially for men).

 Cookie cutter approach and lack of personalization is hurting your results.
 It’s a FACT.

 Imagine if some of these exercises above were too hard for you.
 Your body will try to compensate through poor form, movement dysfunction and possibly risk injury if it’s too challenging.
 And now imagine if some of these exercises were so easy they didn’t challenge your muscles to grow – you’d simply be wasting your time.
-This is why we created Calisthenics Academy: to offer a fully personalized training program reflecting exactly where your level is for optimal performance.
+This is why we created The Movement Athlete platform: to offer a fully personalized training program reflecting exactly where your level is for optimal performance.

 Take the assessment to see how do you stack up on the 8 fundamental calisthenics moves